Robert William Felkin: New Zealand

-In 1912 Felkin, together with Harriet and Ethelwyn, visited Havelock North, New Zealand at the invitation of the Society of the Southern Cross.
+In 1912, Felkin, together with Harriot and Ethelwyn, visited Havelock North, New Zealand at the invitation of the Society of the Southern Cross.
 This was a prayer and meditation group closely involved with the "Havelock Work", an arts and spirituality movement embraced by the whole town.
 Reginald and Ruth Gardiner and Harold Large, founders of both the Havelock Work and the Society of the Southern Cross, believed that eastern methods of spiritual training such as Theosophy were unsuitable for westerners, but also felt that the Church had lost the esoteric teachings of Jesus and his disciples.
 They were determined to undergo rigorous training and initiation to merit learning those hidden teachings.
 These three had started daily meditations together, and were soon joined by Miss M. M. McLean and Reginald's sister, Miss Rose Gardiner.
 Reginald Gardiner considered the Havelock Work to be a cultural society "built around this silent power station".
 The meditation group grew, and began to incorporate simple ritual, calling itself the Society of the Southern Cross.

-In 1910 the Mirfield Fathers sent a mission of help to New Zealand, preaching and conducting retreats.
+In 1910, the Mirfield Fathers sent a mission of help to New Zealand, preaching and conducting retreats.
 Miss McLean, who had met Father Fitzgerald in Britain, arranged for him to meet members of the Havelock prayer group, and he agreed to direct their spiritual work from Britain.
 He instructed them in an esoteric approach to Christianity, but soon decided they had reached a stage where personal instruction was necessary for further progress, and he recommended Dr. Robert Felkin for the task.
-Within a week the group had cabled £300 passage, supplied by Maurice Chambers and his father, Mason, and his uncle John, for Felkin, Harriet and Ethelwyn to visit New Zealand for three months.
+Within a week the group had cabled £300 passage, supplied by Maurice Chambers and his father, Mason, and his uncle John, for Felkin, Harriot and Ethelwyn to visit New Zealand for three months.
 During this visit in 1912 Dr Felkin established the Smaragdum Thallasses Temple of the Stella Matutina.
 The New Zealand Order became known by the Maori name of Whare Ra or "the House of the Sun".
 Foundations of the house at Whare Ra were laid down by the architect James Chapman-Taylor, who later became a member of both the Golden Dawn and the Order of the Table Round (Ordo Tabulae Rotundae), a neo-Arthurian mystical and chivalric order also brought to New Zealand by Felkin.

-Back in England in 1916 Felkin was appointed Inspector General of colonial colleges for the Societas Rosicruciana in Anglia, although he seems never to have functioned in this capacity.
+Back in England in 1916, Felkin was appointed Inspector General of colonial colleges for the Societas Rosicruciana in Anglia, although he seems never to have functioned in this capacity.
 In that same year he also founded three more daughter-Temples of the Stella Matutina, together with a side-order, and claimed to found the Guild of St. Raphael.
 He published on the theme of 'Rosicrucian medicine' and, at the height of the German U-boat activity, emigrated permanently with his family to New Zealand, as his health broke down with recurrent malaria and other tropical diseases.